-Israeli forces kill eight Palestinians in Gaza, attack southern Lebanon
+Israeli forces kill nine Palestinians in Gaza, attack southern Lebanon

-Medical sources say Israeli forces killed four Palestinians in southern Khan Younis and four in northern al-Faluja.
+Medical sources say Israeli forces killed five Palestinians in southern Khan Younis and four in northern al-Faluja.

-Israeli forces have killed at least eight Palestinians in new attacks across Gaza, in yet another violation of the United States-brokered “ceasefire” in October, according to medical sources.
+Israeli forces have killed at least nine Palestinians in new attacks across Gaza, in yet another violation of the United States-brokered “ceasefire” in October, according to medical sources.

 The attacks on Sunday came as the Israeli military launched several attacks on southern Lebanon, targeting what it called warehouses used by the Hezbollah armed group.